PathOfGenshin/genshindata-rs/README.md

 ### Generating `serde` structs from JSON

-This assumes that we are working in a Windows environment with PowerShell installed.

-1. Ensure that `quicktype` is globally installed via `npm`/`pnpm`/`yarn`
+Ensure that `pnpm` and a `node` environment is installed (tested on `node v20.4.0`).

+1. `pnpm install` to install the node dependencies needed to generate Rust code.
-2. Ensure that the `GAME_DATA_PATH` environment variable is set to the path containing the game's JSON `ExcelBinOutput` resource folder (we don't provide that here, you'll have to get that yourself).
+2. Ensure that the `GAME_DATA_FOLDER` environment variable is set to the path containing the game's JSON `ExcelBinOutput` resource folder (we don't provide that here, you'll have to get that yourself).
-3. Run `.\scripts\Sync-ExcelBinOutput.ps1` in PowerShell
+   If not set, this defaults to `../AnimeGameData/`
+3. `pnpm generate` to generate the Rust `serde` structs code.
 4. Double-check generated `.rs` files in `genshindata-rs/src/excelbinoutput/`

 ---

-Currently updated for game version: **3.5.0**
+Currently updated for game version: **3.8.0**